MattSHarker/CS440_GLC3.3/readme.txt

 E: closes the program

 COLORS
-r: toggles the red lines (Iris Setosa)
+r: toggles the red lines (Iris Setosa)  (you can also use 1)
-g: toggles the green lines (Iris Versicolor)
+g: toggles the green lines (Iris Versicolor)  (you can also use 2)
-b: toggles the blue lines (Iris Virginica)
+b: toggles the blue lines (Iris Virginica)  (you can also use 3)
-B: toggles the black lines (lines to represent the base angle/origin)
+B: toggles the black lines (lines to represent the base angle/origin)  (you can also use 4 or l)

 SIZE
 +: increases the overall size of the vizualization.
 The ratios will remain the same